eth-cscs/sarus/doc/cookbook/tensorflow_horovod/tf_hvd.rst

 Results
 =======
-We measure the performance in images/sec as reported by the application logs and compute speedup values using the performance averages for each data point.
+We measure the performance in images/sec as reported by the application logs by taking the mean value based on 5 different runs for each model and node number.
 The results are showcased in the following Figure:

 .. _fig-horovod-results: